From Ketosis to True Nourishment: Why Lion Diet Isn’t Meant to Last Forever

 Place 2 Cups of shredded spaghetti squash in a small saucepan, add all other ingredients and bring to a simmer, covered.
 When hot, serve and enjoy!
 If you’re using fresh herbs, add them at the end.

-High-Protein Orange Julius Smoothie
+High-Protein Smoothie

 I love this smoothie!
 I drink it with my breakfast almost every day—or sometimes for a quick lunch.
 It’s such a great way to make sure I get my collagen in daily.
 It’s also a great source of protein and healthy carbs!